 Get a postal number for a new development

-You can submit the Street Naming and Numbering Form by clicking on the Apply link to the right.
-You will also need to send us a copy of the site plan and the relevant fee.
+Submit the Street Naming and Numbering Form by clicking on the Apply button.
+You also need to send us a copy of the site plan and the relevant fee.

 Scale of Charges from 1st October 2015